The Patent Litigation Law Review: Switzerland

 - enforcement proceedings regarding judgments issued under the Federal Patent Court's exclusive jurisdiction.

 A notable feature of the Federal Patent Court is that it comprises both legally and technically trained judges.
-Roughly two-fifths of the technical judges graduated in chemistry, biochemistry or biology, a third in physics, and the rest in mechanical and electrical engineering.3 The vast majority of the technically trained judges are qualified European patent attorneys.
-While the president is the only full-time judge of the Federal Patent Court, one technically trained judge has a part-time appointment and the further judges are called on a case-by-case basis.
+Roughly two-fifths of the technical judges graduated in chemistry, biochemistry or biology, one-third graduated in physics, and the rest graduated in mechanical and electrical engineering.3 The vast majority of the technically trained judges are qualified European patent attorneys.
+While the president is the only full-time judge of the Federal Patent Court, one technically trained judge has a part-time appointment, and the further judges are called on a case-by-case basis.

 ii Unitary patent territory Switzerland and Liechtenstein